matteo005/Happiness_Project/README.md

  - Numpy

 ## General Conclusions
 Original intuitive assumption was that Higher GDP will have a higher impact on Higher Happiness index in countries.
 However, the study results shows that relationship between these two variables are suprrisingly weak.
-Final conclusion ism GDP correaltes to Happiness index positively and weakly.
+Final conclusion is GDP correaltes to Happiness index positively and weakly (insignifacant yet cannot say it does not exist).

 # **Navigating Matteo's Notebook:**